How was pizza invented? The facts and some fun theories!

 Well, that story is absolutely true. in 1889, Neapolitan chef Raffaele Esposito was so enamored with Queen Margherita that he felt she deserved her own special dish.
 The traditional ingredients of a margherita pizza – mozzarella, tomato and basil – signified the colours of the Italian flag and the first ever pizza was born!
 Certainly Mr. Esposito is a man deserving of our love…

-…But since 1889, we believe the pizza has developed in so many ways that we thought it might be fun to hypothesize* the origins of some of our personal favourite pizzas!
+…But since 1889, we believe that pizza has developed in so many ways that we thought it might be fun to hypothesize* the origins of some of our personal favourite pizzas!
+How was pizza invented…the interesting way!

 The BBQ Ostrich Pizza